 When it comes to roofing and roof materials, we have quite a few options.
-Some of these materials will cost more, but will also give you more longevity from your roof.
-Others will likely need to be replaced much sooner, but will less expensive to get into place.
-That is why in this article, we have broken down the expected Roof replacement costs in Canada, so you can get a better idea of what your next project will look like.
+Some of these materials will cost more, but will also give you more longevity with your roof.
+Others will likely need to be replaced much sooner, but it will be less expensive to get into place.
+That is why in this article, we have broken down the expected roof replacement costs in Canada, so you can get a better idea of what your next project will look like in terms of money.

 Since the start of COVID-19, the industry has seen quite a few changes.
 Over the last year, the demand for roofing has skyrocketed.
 As a result of this demand, we are consistently seeing material prices increasing in cost, as the manufacturers try to meet this desire for new roofs.
 From what we can estimate, we are seeing prices jump nearly 10% over the course of the year.
 In some parts of Canada, we are also seeing elongated delivery times for the materials.
 We are anticipating that this trend will continue for the foreseeable future, so we recommend starting your project planning early, to ensure you get the pricing below potential future costs, as well as allowing for delivery of said materials.